tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 specified upon the creation of each Bearer at the start of the simulation.

- As for schedulers designed to work with real-time QoS traffic with delay constraints, RLC/SM is probably not an appropriate choice.
+As for schedulers designed to work with real-time QoS traffic that has delay constraints, RLC/SM is probably not an appropriate choice.
 This is because the absence of actual RLC SDUs (replaced by the artificial generation of Buffer Status Reports) makes it not possible to provide the Scheduler with meaningful head-of-line-delay information, which is